 Kids, in general, can really struggle with change and if moving from a bedroom they’ve been in their whole life isn’t change, we don’t know what is.
 That’s why we want to make it as easy as possible and in this blog, we bring you a short guide on making the move with kids, that little bit easier.

 Your little one might be too young to fully grasp what’s going on but there are some things they’re going to pick up on, especially if you are feeling stressed.
 Have your child involved in the process from the start.
+You can start talking through the new home early on in the process to get them used to the idea of moving home, from the little things like what kind of posters they will have in their room to the bigger things like what their new school (if applicable) will be like.
 Though you may not have wanted to take them on the initial viewings, take them with you on subsequent visits and be prepared to answer (endless) questions about the new house and in particular their new bedroom.

 You will absolutely have to reassure them that all their toys and teddies are coming too and no one will get left behind.
 You’ll have to explain a million times why you want to move and why finding your dream home on Montage Property means you have to leave behind your old house.